Jeon Somi accidentally spoils what appears to be a new BLACKPINK song

 — ً (@lisasuprmcy) March 2, 2022

 However, there have so far been no official announcements of new music from BLACKPINK nor YG Entertainment as of writing.
-Moreover, archived clips of Somi’s Instagram Live featuring the snippet have also been taken down by the entertainment company.
+Moreover, archived clips of Somi’s Instagram Live featuring the snippet have also been taken down.

-YGE Entertainment takes down videos of Jeon Somi IG live were she inadvertently played a song aiming rumours that it in fact @BLACKPINK pic.twitter.com/vgawVNrIb0

 Jeon Somi, who is managed by YG Entertainment subsidiary The Black Label, most recently released her first-ever studio album ‘XOXO’ in October 2021.
 The record came two months after the release of her single ‘Dumb Dumb’, which dropped in August that year.